Rynji/Rynji.github.io/_projects/2019-12-22-personal-projects.md

 #### Rumble Run - Character customiser with interface

 Internship project made during my bachelor years.
-I was put on a small team of developers creating a multiplayer mobile runner type game.
+I was assigned to a small team of developers creating a multiplayer mobile runner type game.
 One of the key selling points was to have a custom character you could build to show off to your friends & foes.
-I took up the task of building this character customiser and the interface surrounding it.
-I took up the task of designing the interface, because there wasn't a design for it yet and I had a clear idea of how to implement this interface together with programming the logic behind it.
+I took up the task of building this character customiser and the interface surrounding it as I head a clear vision of how to build this.
+I designed and programmed the character customisation interface.
 The interface was developed using a grid-based layout with the categories to the side.
-I made a lot of builds during this process, handing it over to different people to try it out and tweak based on feedback.
+Regular development builds were tested by stakeholders to get early feedback.
 The interface is placed in world space with a slight angle, giving it a nice 3D look.
-In the end the graphics were added by the artist.
+The final version included graphics from a graphics artist.
 Below are some shots from the interface during development and a video of it in action.

 <div class="gallery" data-columns="3">